Skip to Content

 As a parent or family member, we know your student’s success is a top priority.
 In an effort to meet the unique needs of each student, academic advisors are trained to effectively communicate, actively listen, and are prepared to help students identify common academic issues.
 In the event an advisor is unable to assist your student, a referral will be made to the appropriate campus resource.
 If your student doesn't know where to go or what to do, the advising center is a good place to start.
 Please encourage them to schedule an appointment with an advisor and we will happily help them get back on track.

 For current students in good academic standing, academic advising is not required; however, we encourage students to meet with us on a regular basis to ensure they are on-track for graduation.
 If your student has been recently admitted or re-admitted to Texas State, they are required to meet with an advisor prior to registering for courses.
-Please refer to Undergraduate Admissions for more information about New Student Orientation.
+For more information about the New Student Orientation, please visit the New Student and Family Experiences website.

 Gaining Access to Information